latex3/latex2e/.github/ISSUE_TEMPLATE.md

-## Your minimal example showing the bug
+## Minimal example showing the bug

 ```latex
 \RequirePackage{latexbug}       % <--should be always the first line (see CONTRIBUTING)!